Netflix/consoleme/README.md

 [~/.aws/credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where),
 using the default profile.

-The role you use should have the permissions outlined under the [ConsoleMeInstanceProfile configuration](#consolemepnstanceprofile-configuration) section.
-These credentials will be shared with the container, and when you start the containers, it will attempt to populate your redis cache with live resources from your account.
+The role you use should have the permissions outlined under the `ConsoleMeInstanceProfile configuration` section below ([link](#consolemeinstanceprofile-configuration)) the containers, it will attempt to populate your redis cache with live resources from your account.
 Please

 ```bash